microsoft/verona/docs/pyrona.md

 Over the last two years, we have been engaging with the Faster CPython team at Microsoft as a sounding board for our ideas.
 In May 2025, we will be taking our first steps into the boarder Python community at the [Python Language Summit](https://us.pycon.org/2025/events/language-summit/).
+The presentation that we gave on the Python language summit can be found [here](https://wrigstad.com/summit-presentation-final.pdf).
-We will be presenting our ideas and seeking feedback from the core developers of the language.
+We are seeking feedback from the core developers and broader community behind the language.

 ### Steps to a new ownership model